 As I mentioned before, your DTI can also be a game changer in scenarios where you’re barely meeting the minimum HELOC credit score requirement.

-If you have a low DTI, the lender may still consider granting you a HELOC despite bad credit.
+If you have a low DTI, the lender may still consider granting you a HELOC with bad credit.

-While you may qualify for the line of credit on your home equity despite bad credit, you may not necessarily get a great rate.
+While you may qualify for a bad credit equity line of credit despite lower credit scores, you may not necessarily get a great rate.

 How Much HELOC Can You Qualify for Based on Your Credit Score?